mozilla/browserid/docs/ATTRIBUTE_CERTS.md

 The internal API `BrowserID.User.getAssertion()` has a new argument containing an array of disclosable scopes.
 The set of disclosed attributes is determined from this argument if not null or undefined, otherwise from `siteInfo[origin].disclosable_scopes`.
 (If the argument is a zero element array, then no attributes will be disclosed.)

 The generated assertion will contain all available attribute certificates corresponding to the disclosed attributes.
-The certificates are as an array of JWT strings in the claim "attribute_certs".
+The certificates are as an array of JWT strings in the claim "jac".

 ## 5. Verifier changes

 A verifier that does not understand attribute certificates may safely ignore them.

-A verifier that does understand attribute certificates must perform the following additional verification steps for each value of "attribute_certs" in the assertion:
+A verifier that does understand attribute certificates must perform the following additional verification steps for each value of "jac" in the assertion:

 * verify it is a valid JWT, and extract it if so
 * verify that the scope and cdi claims are present, and that the scope claim is unique amongst all attribute certificates in the assertion